stakater/stakater-docs/docs/content/sre/cluster-management/hibernating-your-cluster.md

 ![clusters](./imgs/Saap-clusters.png)

-Click on the menu button beside the cluster for which you wish to set a hibernation window and select Manage Power State.
+Click on the menu button beside the cluster for which you wish to set a hibernation window and select Manage `Power State`.

 ![manage_powerstate_1](./imgs/manage-powerstate-1.png)